sderosiaux/every-single-day-i-tldr/README.md

 - http://codegolf.stackexchange.com/questions/69189/build-a-compiler-bomb/69193 Goal: minimal source that compiles into some huge binaries. ie `main[-1u]={1};` (C) compiles to a 16GB program.
 Yeah.
 - https://www.ibm.com/developerworks/library/j-zerocopy/ Awesome blogpost by ibm explaining how the zero-copy works.
 Something to definitely be aware of.
 - https://community.risingstack.com/zeromq-node-js-cracking-jwt-tokens-1/ Focus on the JWT aspect and approch/architecture of the system.
 But need a part 2 for the interesting stuff.
+- https://www.christianheilmann.com/2016/10/05/can-we-stop-bad-mouthing-css-in-developer-talks-please/ It's true that css is often the target of jokes, but can nonetheless do wonderful things when you know it well (and have the need..).

 # 14-10-2016